 The games below are from Control Unleashed, Leslie McDevitt

-Once the dog is good at Game 1, up the ante by purposefully getting up quickly and disruptively and then re-settling for more body work.
+Once the dog starts getting the game, up the ante by purposefully getting up quickly and disruptively and then re-settling for more bodywork.
 In this game, you might jump up and sit right back down, or you might pop up and move yourself and the dog to a different location.
 Repeat.
 Once your dog returns to calm, again pop up from your spot, reposition, and settle again, returning to the body work each time.